Fredi/Phenix/README.md

         <p><?= $hello ?></p>

-    Now that you created the controller, the action inside it and the view of the action, let's create a route so the Phoenix Framework can call it.
+    Now that you created the controller, the action inside it and the view of the action, let's create a route so the Phenix Framework can call it.

 4. Create a file called 'routes.php' inside the '/config' directory with the following code:

         <?php
-        Phoenix::get('/', 'hello#index'); // Call the index action in the hello controller
+        Phenix::get('/', 'hello#index'); // Call the index action in the hello controller

     In this case, where you want to call the 'index' action you could also specify just the controller, because 'index' is the default action.